MakeSchool-Tutorials/Makestagram-Swift-V2/P9-Improving-Upload-Code/content.md

 slug: improving-photo-upload-parse
 ---

 Now it's time to move from a working solution to a good one.
-In the last step we have identified two issues with our current uploading code:
+In the last step we identified two issues with our current uploading code:

 1. We need to handle the result of saving in the background.
 2. We need to store more information along with the `Post` that we're creating.
 Right now we are only storing the image file, but we also need to store the `user` to which the post belongs